Drone Operator Services

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting ÚCL (Czech Civil Aviation Authority) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting ÚCL (Czech Civil Aviation Authority) standards for each shoot location.

 04.